Signed in as:

 Midtown is an underdeveloped 1sq km area in Oakville that is centrally located around the Oakville GO Station.

-The area is bounded by the Sixteen Mile Creek to the West, Chartwell Road to the East, the QEW to the North, and Cornwall Road to the South, and centrally located around the Oakville GO Station.
+The area is bounded by the Sixteen Mile Creek to the West, Chartwell Road to the East, the QEW to the North, and Cornwall Road to the South, around the Oakville GO Station.

 In May, 2024, the Province initiated a confidential Transit Oriented Community (TOC) process for a specific part of Midtown.